open-eid/SiVa/docs/siva3/appendix/validation_policy.md

 ### ASICS container specific requirements
 The service supports both signature and time-stamp token (TST) based ASiC-S containers.
 Evidence record based containers are not supported.
 The ASiC-S container must conform with [ETSI EN 319 162-1](http://www.etsi.org/deliver/etsi_en/319100_319199/31916201/01.01.01_60/en_31916201v010101p.pdf) and [ETSI EN 319 162-2](http://www.etsi.org/deliver/etsi_en/319100_319199/31916202/01.01.01_60/en_31916202v010101p.pdf) standards.

-1. Manifest file can not be present in case of signature based ASiC-S containers.
+1. Manifest file can not be present in case of signature-based ASiC-S containers.
-2. Only one datafile is present in ASiC-S container.
+2. Only one data file is present in an ASiC-S container.
-2. One or more time-stamp tokens per container is supported:
+3. One or more time-stamp tokens per container is supported:
-   3. Only one "META-INF/timestamp.tst" can be present.
+	- Only one `META-INF/timestamp.tst` can be present.
-   4. In case multiple timestamps each following time-stamp token must have unique name (e.g. "timestamp001.tst").
+	- In case of multiple timestamps, each following time-stamp token must have a unique name (e.g., `timestamp001.tst`).
-5. There must not be any following files in ASiC-S container:
+4. There must not be any of the following files in the ASiC-S container:
-   6. "META-INF/signature.p7s"
+	- `META-INF/signature.p7s`
-   7. "META-INF/signatures.xml"
+	- `META-INF/signatures.xml`
-   8. "META-INF/evidencerecord.ers"
+	- `META-INF/evidencerecord.ers`
-   9. "META-INF/evidencerecord.xml"
+	- `META-INF/evidencerecord.xml`
-10. Time-stamp tokens of ASiC-S containers are validated via DSS (TSL verification is done).
+5. Time-stamp tokens of ASiC-S containers are validated via DSS (TSL verification is performed).